Algebraic independence and normality of the values of Mahler's functions: Introduction

-It is common to call \emph{Mahler's functions} the functions satisfying~\eqref{systeme_1}, in the name of Kurt Mahler who initiated their study introducing~\emph{Mahler's method}.
-Algebraic independence of values of such functions also was studied by Becker, Kubota, Nishioka, T\"opfer and many others~\cite{B1994,Kubota1977,Ni1986,Ni1996,Pellarin2010,ThTopfer1995}.
-To advance the results in this direction we use a general method developed in~\cite{PP_KF} (see also~\cite{PP1997}).
-This method requires the so-called multiplicity estimate.
-Recently a new multiplicity lemma for solutions of~\eqref{systeme_1} was established in \cite[Theorem~3.11]{EZ2010} and \cite{EZ2013}, see Theorem~\ref{theoNishioka} below.
-We use the new multiplicity estimate with the general method from~\cite{PP_KF} to improve previously known results and establish new facts on algebraic independence and measures of algebraic independence.
-The statements of the main results from this article were previously announced in~\cite{EZ2011_2}.
+To prove our results we use a general method developed in~\cite{PP_KF} (see also~\cite{PP1997}).
+This method requires a multiplicity estimate, and recently a new result of this kind for solutions of~\eqref{systeme_1} was established in \cite[Theorem~3.11]{EZ2010} and \cite{EZ2013}, see Theorem~\ref{theoNishioka} below.
+We use this new multiplicity estimate together with the general method from~\cite{PP_KF} to improve previously known results and establish new facts on algebraic independence and measures of algebraic independence.

+We have also found an interesting application of our results to Diophantine approximations to a single Mahler number.
+To explain this application below, we recall first some definitions.